matt5301/mis2402demos/README.md

-This repository showcases some of the demos I completed during my MIS 2402 Web Application Development class.
-These demos were given to me incomplete and I completed the functions within the code.
+This repository showcases the html project I made for MIS 2402 Web Application Development.
+The .html file has the completed project and the .pdf showcases the instructions for the project.